microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 #### Peripheral Used: Controller Area Network (CAN FD) Module
 dsPIC33CK comes with a highly versatile CAN FD module.
 The transmission and receiving of messages are taken care of by the peripheral.

+The complete information about the CAN-FD messages can be seen by clicking the info tab of the PBV Project.

 ### House Keeping
 The system monitors additionally the five-volt line, as well as the system temperature.
 Overtemperature, or a dip in five-volt line will also generate a fault condition.

 ## Implementation

 ### Firmware Architecture